PolyhedralDev/TerraWiki/pages/guides/Config-Packs.md

 #### What exactly is a config pack?

-Config packs are a group of configuration files that define a Terra world generator.
-These configuration files are [YAML](https://en.wikipedia.org/wiki/YAML) based, and define all the necessary components to create a complete world generator with Terra.
-Users may install multiple config packs simultaneously, allowing the use of multiple Terra-based generators on the same server, with any number of worlds configured to use any of those generators.
+Config packs are a group of [configuration files](./Config-System#Config-Files) that tell Terra how to generate a world.

+Users may install multiple config packs simultaneously, allowing the use of multiple world generators on the same client / sever, with any number of worlds configured to use any of those generators.

+Config packs **do not automatically stack**, meaning it is not possible to combine features from multiple packs together without editing and merging them manually.
+The process of manually editing and merging can be quite complicated as the internal format of config packs is quite flexible - so we do not recommend attempting this unless you know what you're doing!

 #### Where can I find config packs?